pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 ## Modelling strategy
 We could take many different approaches to the modelling.
 Because we are dealing with time series data, then it would be very sensible to use a time series modelling approach.
 For example, Google's [CausalImpact](https://google.github.io/CausalImpact/CausalImpact.html) uses a [Bayesian structural time-series](https://en.wikipedia.org/wiki/Bayesian_structural_time_series) model, but there are many alternative time series models we could choose.

-But because the focus of this case study is on the counterfactual reasoning rather than the specifics of time-series modelling, I chose the simpler approach of linear regression as time-series model (see {cite:t}`martin2021bayesian` for more on this).
+But because the focus of this case study is on the counterfactual reasoning rather than the specifics of time-series modelling, I chose the simpler approach of linear regression for time-series model (see {cite:t}`martin2021bayesian` for more on this).

 +++ {"tags": []}

-## Disclaimer
+## Causal inference disclaimer

-I should provide a health warning.
 Readers should be aware that there are of course limits to the causal claims we can make here.
-If we were dealing with a marketing example were we ran a promotion for a period of time and wanted to make inferences about _excess sales_ then we could only make strong causal claims if we had done our due diligence in accounting for other factors which may have also taken place during our promotion period.
+If we were dealing with a marketing example were we ran a promotion for a period of time and wanted to make inferences about _excess sales_, then we could only make strong causal claims if we had done our due diligence in accounting for other factors which may have also taken place during our promotion period.

 Similarly, there are [many other things that changed in the UK since January 2020](https://en.wikipedia.org/wiki/2020_in_the_United_Kingdom#Events) (the well documented time of the first Covid-19 cases) in England and Wales.
 So if we wanted to be rock solid then we should account for other feasibly relevant factors.

 Finally, we are _not_ claiming that $x$ people died directly from the Covid-19 viris.
 The beauty of the concept of excess deaths is that it captures deaths from all causes that are in excess of what we would expect.
-As such, it covers not only those who died directly from the Covid-19 virus, but also from all downstream effects of the virus and the mitigation strategies.
+As such, it covers not only those who died directly from the Covid-19 virus, but also from all downstream effects of the virus and availability of care, for example.

 ```{code-cell} ipython3
 import calendar